Arthritis Champions Scholarship

 An annual college scholarship awarded to students with arthritis or a related rheumatic disease.

-The 2021 – 2022 program was generously funded by Dr. & Mrs. Walter J. Winterhoff, Dr. Smriti Bardhan and Alpha Omicron Pi and Ruth Lape Scholarship of the Lichliter Charitable Trust.
+The 2021 – 2022 program was generously funded by Dr. & Mrs. Walter J. Winterhoff, Dr. Smriti Bardhan, Alpha Omicron Pi and Ruth Lape Scholarship of the Lichliter Charitable Trust.

 The Arthritis Champions Scholarship is awarded annually to deserving students with arthritis or a related rheumatic disease who

 - Impact the arthritis community, serving as positive role models and leaders